[Page Updated: 2 December 2019]

-During my psychology grad program back in 1995 I was stumbling around the internet and I found a web site with some psychological tests that could be used to test one’s self and see if any dysfunction was found.
+During my psychology graduate program back in 1995 I was stumbling around the internet and I found a website with some psychological tests that could be used to test one’s self and see if any dysfunction was found.
 I had a few minutes, so I tried a short personality type test and found that it agreed with my previous results administered by a counselor in my program a year before.
 I was found to be “INTJ” personality type according to this scale which was a short version of the Myers-Briggs instrument for personality type.

 Then I saw the “ADD” test for Attention Deficit Disorder.
 Hmm, I thought… my brother has ADD and to a severe degree.
 I never thought that I should get tested for it – but, let me take a look and see what kind of questions they ask.